REG - 01.03.3 Security Cameras Regulation

 7.1 The NCCU Police Department currently monitors security cameras located in public areas on campus.

-7.2 The NCCU Police Department will consider the installation and/or monitoring of security camera systems at any public area on campus following discussion and agreement between the Department of Residential Life, Business and Auxiliary Services, Information Technology Services, Facilities and the NCCU Police Department.
+7.2 The NCCU Police Department will consider the installation and/or monitoring of security camera systems at any public area on campus following discussion and agreement between the Department of Residential Life, Campus Enterprises, Information Technology Services, Facilities and the NCCU Police Department.
 No security cameras will be installed or monitored in those private areas with an expectation of privacy, such as restrooms, locker rooms, etc., except as set forth in Section 7.3.

 7.3 Security cameras generally may not be installed in private areas of the campus without obtaining a warrant.